Dominion Energy encourages customers to get on payment plan as disconnections resume Monday

 HAMPTON ROADS, Va.
 (WAVY) — When the pandemic started, the state ordered utility companies to hold off cutting services.

-Now 20 months later, those extensions have expired, and thousands could be at risk of having their power cut off tomorrow.
+Now 20 months later, those extensions have expired, and thousands could be at risk of having their power cut off on November 29.

 Dominion Energy Spokesperson Rayhan Duadani says this affects those who have fallen more than 60 days behind.